Grand-Duc/iris-opencti-module/README.md

 The hook execution logs can be viewed from multiple places :
 - In the IRIS web interface under "DIM Taks" section (https://{your_iris_url}/dim/tasks).
+- In the "Quick actions" button (top right corner of the IRIS web interface) > "DIM Tasks"
 - In the iriswebapp_worker docker container logs:
   ```bash
   docker logs -f iriswebapp_worker